-This thriving commercial town boasts a large fishing fleet and a proud year-round population that gives Rockland a vibrancy lacking in some other Midcoast towns.
-Its Main Street is a window into the city's socio-cultural diversity, with a jumble of working class diners, bohemian cafés and high-end bistros alongside galleries, old-fashioned storefronts and one of the state's best art museums, the Center for Maine Contemporary Art (CMCA).
+This thriving port boasts a large fishing fleet and a proud year-round population that gives Rockland a vibrancy lacking in some other midcoast towns.
+Main St is a window into the city's sociocultural diversity, with a jumble of working-class diners, bohemian cafes and high-end restaurants alongside galleries, old-fashioned storefronts and one of the state's best art museums, the Center for Maine Contemporary Art (CMCA).
 Rockland is developing a reputation as an art center, partly thanks to the CMCA's relocation here in 2016.